Get started

 If you’re using Chrome, Firefox, Safari, Dashlane, LastPass, RoboForm, or Thycotic Secret Server, there’s an easier way to import your data.

 Many applications provide the option to export data using the comma-separated values (CSV) file format.
-To learn how to export to CSV, check the documentation for your app.
+To learn how to export to a CSV file, check the documentation for your app.

 Important